Hook and Wicket

-Hook length is based on the distance from the ground to your trellsing support wire or pipe.
-Use the chart to find the ideal hook for your situation.
+Hook length is based on the distance from the ground to your trellising support wire or pipe.
+Use the chart to find the ideal hook for your situation - Tomato or Cucumber

 "If your workers are on ladders or step stools when trellising then you are burning money" - Conor Crickmore